Suno AI Review 2025: Features, Pricing, and How to Use It

 3D numbered tiles for model select, prompt, lyrics, upload, extend

 A practical path from prompt to polished track in minutes.
-Image create with Microsoft Copilot.
+Image created with Microsoft Copilot.

 If your goal is a reliable, repeatable workflow, start with a clear brief: use case, target length, mood, and mix role (foreground hook vs background bed).
 I’ll keep this pragmatic so you can ship faster.

-2. Write outcome‑based prompts: specify tempo (BPM), key, structure, and instrumentation (e.g., “110 BPM, A minor, verse‑chorus‑bridge‑outro, analog synth arps, wide pads, punchy snare”).
+2. Write outcome-based prompts: describe what the track must do, not just the vibe.
+Include tempo (BPM), key, structure, and instrumentation (e.g., “110 BPM, A minor, verse–chorus–verse–bridge–outro, analog synth arps, wide pads, punchy snare, modern pop mix for product launch video”).

-6. Refine with in‑app tools: Extend for length, Replace Section to fix weak moments, Crop for clean endings; aim for a single long generation when possible.
+6. Refine with in-app tools: use Extend to hit your target length, Replace Section to fix weak verses or bridges, and Crop for clean intros and outros.
+When possible, plan a single long first pass and then trim down, rather than stitching lots of short clips.

 Prompt Hygiene & Rights